 The connections are unmistakable.
 Both the church and the city are referred to in scripture with the same symbols – as the bride, the wife of the Lamb.
 The church has a heavenly calling and citizenship (Heb.
 3:1, Phil.
 3:20).
 Her members are destined to sit together in heavenly places in Christ Jesus (Eph.
 2:6) and to be clothed with the glory of God (compare: Matt.
 13:43, John 17:22-23, Rom.
 3:23-26, Col. 3:4, Rev. 3:12, 21:11, 23).
 The holy city is heavenly and saturated with the glory of God (this is the reason there is no temple in it – Rev. 21:22).
 It is the capital of God’s government over the millennial earth.
 And the church, the body of Christ, is a large part of the glorified saints who will reign with Christ when He reigns over the millennial earth (Rev. 2:26-27, 3:21, 5:9-10, 12:5, 20:4-6).

-If the holy city, the new and heavenly Jerusalem of chapter twenty-one, is the bride the Lamb’s wife, that is, the glorified church, it naturally indicates that the great city of chapter seventeen is the antichurch, that corrupt evil body which professes to be the church, puts herself forward with supreme claims, and takes the highest ground in the Lord’s name.
-But she has a fatal character: Babylon seeks power and riches on the earth; her communion is not with Christ (Rev. 17:4-5).
-She courts and lavishes her quilty favors on the kings of the earth.
-Instead of being the channel of blessing and glory for the dwellers on the earth, she only makes them drunk with the wine of her fornication (Rev. 17:2).
-This is the Spirit’s description of her who claims to be the representative of Christ, not in grace and suffering (Rom.
-8:16-18), but for her own pride and advantage on earth.
+If the holy city, the new and heavenly Jerusalem of chapter twenty-one, is the bride the Lamb’s wife, that is, the eternal dwelling place of the glorified church, it naturally indicates that Babylon, the harlot of chapter seventeen is the antichurch, that corrupt evil body which professes to be the church, puts herself forward with supreme claims, and takes the highest ground in the Lord’s name.
+She is the great corruptress of Christendom, residing in Rome.
+She has many fatal characters: Babylon seeks power and riches on the earth; her communion is not with Christ (Rev. 17:4-5).
+She courts and lavishes her guilty favors on the kings of the earth.
+Instead of being the channel of blessing and glory for the dwellers on the earth, she only makes them drunk with the wine of her fornication (unfaithfulness to Christ, Rev. 17:2).
+She is the mother of other harlots because she is Christianity’s grand example of corrupt religious power/influence.
+She is the mother of the abominations of the earth – this is her idolatry, which is central in all her worship and rituals.
+This is the Holy Spirit’s description of her who claims to be the representative of Christ on earth, not in grace and suffering (Rom.
+8:16-18), but for her own pride and advantage.

 A second important detail in this comparison involves the timing of the marriage of the Lamb.
 We mentioned it takes place in heaven between the great celebration of God in Rev. 19:1 and the return of Jesus Christ to the earth beginning in Rev. 19:11.
 We’ve established that the wife of the Lamb is the body of Christ, the church, already glorified and in heaven before Christ returns.
 But why does she so enthusiastically praise God in Rev. 19:1?